bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

 - Tooltips for `disabled` elements must be triggered on a wrapper element.
 - When triggered from hyperlinks that span multiple lines, tooltips will be centered.
 Use
   white-space: nowrap; on your `<a>`s, `<b-link>`s and `<router-link>`s to avoid this behavior.
-- Tooltips must be hidden before their corresponding elements have been removed from the DOM.

 The `<b-tooltip>` component inserts a hidden (`display:none`) `<div>` intermediate container element at the point in the DOM where the `<b-tooltip>` component is placed.
 This may affect layout and/or